Looking for the answers to some common questions? You’re in the right place!

 To uninstall an app from a device, the command format is:

-kepler device uninstall-app --device <device name> --appName <app name> --directory <project directory>
+vega device uninstall-app --device <device name> --appName <app name> --directory <project directory>

 Example:

-kepler device uninstall-app --appName com.amazondeveloper.keplersampleapp.main ---device VirtualDevice
+vega device uninstall-app --appName com.amazondeveloper.myapp.main --device VirtualDevice

 Check out the Vega SDK CLI Reference for more info.